Governance

 Elections

-Interested in running in an AMS election or having your club or community group establish a fee through referendum?
+Interested in running as Rector, in an AMS election or having your club or community group establish a fee through referendum?
 Check out this page for all the information you need!

 What are AMS Elections?